coolbeet/CBStoreHouseRefreshControl/README.md

 - Set the height of control with the `dropHeight` parameter
 - Set the scale of control with the `scale` parameter
 - Adjust how disperse the bar items appear/disappear by changing the `horizontalRandomness` parameter
+- Set if reversing the loading animation with the `reverseLoadingAnimation` parameter, if set to `YES`, the last bar item will be highlighted firstly.
 - Adjust the time offset of the appear/disappear animation by changing the `internalAnimationFactor` parameter, for example if `internalAnimationFactor` is 1 all bar items will appear/disappear all together.